DevExpress/testcafe/docs/articles/documentation/reference/api/browserconnection/ready.md

 browserConnection.once('ready', callback)
 ```

-Typically, you can run tests without waiting for the `ready` event to fire.
+You can run tests without waiting for the `ready` event to fire.
 The [runner.run](../runner/run.md) method automatically waits for all browser connections to be established.
-If remote browsers do not connect within **30** seconds, an error is thrown.
-Thus, you need to wait for the `ready` event only if there is a chance that any of your remote connections take more than 30 seconds to establish.
+If remote browsers do not connect within **30** seconds, TestCafe throws an error.
+Wait for the `ready` event only when there is a chance that a remote connection takes longer than **30** seconds to be established.